CS15AGS/cs2001-coursework-2016-17-Team-15/README.md

 - Also, if you are attempting to upload a more latest version of a file, be sure to give it the same name so it is overwritten and no duplicates are left.

 #### Important Dates
-- ~~Design Presentation - 4th November 2016~~  This is done thank God.
+- ~~Design Presentation - 4th November 2016~~  This is done thank goodness.
-- Mobile Prototype Demo - 9th December 2016  (This is next).
+- Mobile Prototype Demo - 9th December 2016  (Upcoming).
 - Peer & Self Assessment - 16th December 2016
 - Beta System Demo - 10th February 2017
 - System Demo Video - 24th February 2017